Last Updated on May 5, 2021 by queenie mak

 And on the outside of the main retail store, you can buy beverages like milk, tea and coffee.

-Yes, I had to use caps to yell out the answer!
+Yes, I had to use all caps because that’s how good the ice cream is!

-Miyahara ice-cream comes in so many different flavours that it is almost dizzying!
+And Miyahara ice cream comes in so many different flavours that it is almost dizzying!

 There are many signature ice-cream flavours you can only find at Miyahara.
 And you can sample some flavours before you commit to a full scoop.